 Instruction to Editor: Please modify subclause 8.7.4 as follows:

-A Dynamic A-MSDU subframe has 0, 1 or 2 addresses associated with it, as governed by the Subframe Control field.The Padding field contains 0-3 octets of padding, so that the length of the Dynamic A-MSDU subframe is a multiple of 4 octets, except for the last Dynamic A-MSDU subframe in a Dynamic A-MSDU, which has no padding.
+A Dynamic A-MSDU subframe has 0, 1 or 2 addresses associated with it, as governed by the Subframe Control field.
+A Dynamic A-MSDU format where each subframe has 0 addresses is a Short version of Dynamic A-MSDU.
+A Dynamic A-MSDU format where each subframe has 2 addresses is a Long version of Dynamic A-MSDU.

+The Padding field contains 0-3 octets of padding, so that the length of the Dynamic A-MSDU subframe is a multiple of 4 octets, except for the last Dynamic A-MSDU subframe in a Dynamic A-MSDU, which has no padding.

 A-MSDU operation